Boll Weevil Monument: Description

-The monument depicts a female figure in a flowing gown with arms stretched above her head.
-She raises high a trophy topped by an enlarged-scale boll weevil.
+The monument depicts a female figure sculpted in classical Greco-Roman style wearing a chiton, with arms stretched above her head holding a trophy topped by an enlarged-scale boll weevil.
 The statue stands atop an ornately detailed base which supports two round streetlamps.
 The base stands in the center of a fountain, which is surrounded by a wrought-iron railing.
 The monument stands more than 13 ft tall.